waikato-datamining/image-dataset-converter/generators/dirs.md

 # dirs

 Iterates over directories that it finds.
+Can be limited to directories that contain certain files.
 Available variables: absdir|reldir|dirname. absdir: the absolute directory, reldir: the relative directory to the search path, dirname: the directory name (no parent path).

 ```
 usage: dirs [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}] [-N LOGGER_NAME] -p
-            DIR [DIR ...] [-r] [--regexp REGEXP]
+            DIR [DIR ...] [-r] [--regexp REGEXP] [--file_regexp REGEXP]

 Iterates over directories that it finds.
+Can be limited to directories that
-Available variables:
+contain certain files.
+Available variables: absdir|reldir|dirname. absdir: the
-absdir|reldir|dirname. absdir: the absolute directory, reldir: the relative
+absolute directory, reldir: the relative directory to the search path,
-directory to the search path, dirname: the directory name (no parent path).
+dirname: the directory name (no parent path).

 options:
   -h, --help            show this help message and exit